 What to do after buying a lot of land

-You finally found that perfect piece of property for your new home and have visions of the house you hope to build on it.
+You finally found that perfect piece of property and bought land for your new home with visions of the house you hope to build on it.
 But where do you start?
 Here are a few steps to get you moving in the right direction to build your new home on your own land.

 Says homebuilder James White, “The first physical activity to undertake is to clean out the junk and undergrowth.
 Only then will you truly know the appearance of your land.”
 If it is a small lot, use some elbow grease to clear out the brush and debris, and trim back tree limbs.
 On larger tracts, he says, it may make sense to rent a mulcher to help clear the land.
 That mulch will be useful later for landscaping beds, or walking paths.

 Once you have the lot cleared, you can identify the best space to lay a foundation, and assess any site factors that could impede the building process like water flow, drop offs, or steep grades.
 Identify and flag trees that you want to save.
 Think about how best to position your home for sunlight and privacy and to save the trees you have flagged.
 You may even want to hire a drone photographer to get an overhead view of your property.